-HOW do SENIOR LEADERS communicate with and engage the entire WORKFORCE, KEY PARTNERS, students, and other KEY CUSTOMERS?
+HOW do SENIOR LEADERS communicate with and engage the entire WORKFORCE, KEY PARTNERS, and KEY CUSTOMERS?
 HOW do they c.
 MISSION and Organizational PERFORMANCE

-- encourage frank, two-way communication; - communicate KEY decisions and needs for organizational change; and - take a direct role in motivating the WORKFORCE toward HIGH PERFORMANCE and a focus on students, other CUSTOMERS, and student LEARNING?
+- encourage frank, two-way communication; - · communicate KEY decisions and needs for organizational change; and - take a direct role in motivating the WORKFORCE toward HIGH PERFORMANCE and a CUSTOMER and business focus?

 - (1) Creating an Environment for Success HOW do SENIOR LEADERS create an environment for success now and in the future?
-HOW do they - create an environment for the achievement of your MISSION; - create and reinforce your organizational culture, and a culture that fosters student, other CUSTOMER, and WORKFORCE ENGAGEMENT; - cultivate organizational agility, accountability, organizational and individual LEARNING, INNOVATION, and INTELLIGENT RISK taking; and - participate in succession planning and the development of future organizational leaders? - (2) Creating a Focus on Action HOW do SENIOR LEADERS create a focus on action that will achieve the organization's MISSION?
-HOW do SENIOR LEADERS - create a focus on action that will improve the organization's PERFORMANCE; - identify needed actions; - in setting expectations for organizational PERFORMANCE, include a focus on creating and balancing VALUE for students, other CUSTOMERS, and other STAKEHOLDERS; and - demonstrate personal accountability for the organization's actions?
+HOW do they - create an environment for the achievement of your MISSION; - create and reinforce your organizational culture, and a culture that fosters CUSTOMER and WORKFORCE ENGAGEMENT; - cultivate organizational agility, accountability, organizational and individual LEARNING, INNOVATION, and INTELLIGENT RISK taking; and - participate in succession planning and the development of future organizational leaders? - (2) Creating a Focus on Action HOW do SENIOR LEADERS create a focus on action that will achieve the organization's MISSION?
+HOW do SENIOR LEADERS - create a focus on action that will improve the organization's PERFORMANCE; - identify needed actions; - in setting expectations for organizational PERFORMANCE, include a focus on creating and balancing VALUE for CUSTOMERS and other STAKEHOLDERS; and - demonstrate personal accountability for the organization's actions?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 46-54).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 46-53).